chitinlink/chitinlink.github.io/_sides/about.md

 I'm agender.
 Because the english language is gendered, and for the sake of unencumbering speech, I use "she" and "her" pronouns and prefer to be addressed with feminine forms.
 You're free to call me a "girl" and so on if you like.
 I'm also pansexual and polyamorous, if that matters to you.

-I'm not well-read on politics but I agree with most communist and anti-imperialist rhetoric.
-I believe everyone has a right to be treated fairly -- to be fed and clothed, to stable housing and infrastructure, and allowed to flourish without undue stress.

-I like SCP quite a bit.
-My favorite entry is [taboo](http://www.scp-wiki.net/taboo).

 <details markdown="1"><summary>Webcomics</summary>
 I'm keeping up with a number of webcomics atm: